 -

-I'm being asked to provide a Declaration of Heirship.
-What is a Declaration of Heirship?
+I'm being asked to provide an Affidavit of Heirship.
+What is an Affidavit of Heirship?

-A declaration of heirship is a form similar to a family tree and used to determine how the property passes to rightful heirs.
+An Affidavit of Heirship is a form similar to a family tree and used to determine how the property passes to rightful heirs.
 The form lists the relatives of a deceased property owner.

 If you are not an immediate family member of the deceased individual and do not provide a clear explanation of how you are related to the decedent, additional information may be requested.